TandoorRecipes/recipes/docs/contribute.md

 Install it using your desired setup method.
 (For example, using `npm install @openapitools/openapi-generator-cli -g`.)

-Navigate to `vue/src/utils/openapi`.
+Navigate to `vue3/src/openapi`.

-Generate the schema using `openapi-generator-cli generate -g typescript-axios -i http://127.0.0.1:8000/openapi/`.
+Generate the schema using `openapi-generator-cli generate -g typescript-fetch -i http://127.0.0.1:8000/openapi/`.
 (Replace your dev server url if required.)

 ## Contribute Documentation
 The documentation is built from the markdown files in the [docs](https://github.com/vabene1111/recipes/tree/develop/docs)